Buildkite agent security

 Environment=https_proxy=http://username:password@proxyserver:8080/

-After creating this file, systemd will require a reload and the buildkite-agent service will require a restart.
+After creating this file, reload systemd and restart the buildkite-agent service.